What’s in Bloom, What to Plant, See and Do this Month!

 This piece is “How to Make an Entrance with Vines” it’s about a back yard project to create a pretty and shady enclosure for a seating area.

 Temperature and Rainfall

 This little chart will show you the temperature ranges to expect as a South Florida gardener (or visitor) this month.

 Learn to Plan for Hurricanes all Year Long

-Use the button at the bottom of this page and sign up for my newsletter and download our best “12-month Hurricane Preparation Plan” if you like!
+Use this button at the bottom of this page and sign up for my newsletter and download our best “12-month Hurricane Preparation Plan” if you like!